A Place for Mom

 Key Takeaways

-1. Your parent’s care needs may influence your decision.
-Make sure you can handle their specific level of care and that it fits into your daily life.
+1. Your parent’s care needs may influence your decision, so consider how caregiving fits into your daily life.

-2. Consider your home or living space carefully.
-This arrangement may work if your household can accommodate your parent physically and emotionally.
+2. Evaluate your home or living space carefully to determine whether your household can accommodate your parent physically and emotionally.

-3. Caregiver stress is a common concern.
-Reflect on how you’ll be affected personally by this transition, and be prepared to set boundaries and ask for help.
+3. Caregiver stress is common, so it’s important to reflect on how the transition will affect you — and be prepared to set boundaries and ask for help.

-4. Caring for elderly parents at home doesn’t work for everyone.
-Sometimes it’s best to consider alternative places to live, such as assisted living or other senior care options.
+4. Caring for elderly parents at home doesn’t work for everyone, and sometimes it’s best to consider alternative living spaces, such as assisted living or other senior care options.

-1. What kind of care will your elderly parent need in your home?
+1. What kind of care will your parent need?

 Regardless, their care needs will determine how you can help.
 For example, if your senior parent has a complex medical diagnosis, they may require more frequent, skilled assistance than you can realistically provide.